John Cule: Career

 In 1947, Cule began his surgical training at Addenbrookes Hospital and the following year, his medical training at King's Cross Hospital.
 Between 1948 and 1971, he worked in general practice in Camberley, Surrey.

 Cule retired from general practice in 1972, began to fish on the River Teifi and moved to Capel Dewi in Ceredigion, West Wales.
 Here he trained as a psychiatrist and worked at St David's Hospital, Carmarthen, and the psychiatric unit of the West Wales General Hospital.
 He remained in this role until 1986.
 In 2005 he was awarded an MBE for his work in mental health in West Wales.

 History of medicine

 In 1962, Cule joined the Worshipful Society of Apothecaries as a liveryman, and two years later became a freeman of the City of London.

 In the late 1970s, he became lecturer in the history of medicine at the Welsh National School of Medicine and a fellow of the Faculty of the History of Medicine and Pharmacy at the Society of Apothecaries.

 He became a member of the international committee of the International Society for the History of Medicine and edited its chief journal Vesalius and became its world president in 1998.
 He became president of the British Society for the History of Medicine in 1986.
-In addition, he was president of the British Society for the History of Medicine, the Osler Club of London, the International Society for the History of Medicine and the Welsh Society of the History of Medicine.
+In addition, he was president of the Osler Club of London, the International Society for the History of Medicine and the Welsh Society of the History of Medicine.